avnet-iotconnect/iotc-arduino-pro-portenta-c33-demo/README.md

 4. You should now see the **C33SecureProv.ino** file in your Sketchbook folder.
 You can open the Sketch for editing.

 # Creating a Device Template
-In the next few steps, you will create a virtual device on IoTConnect.
-Each virtual device is based on a 'template' which is a self-contained file that defines the message protocol, attributes, commands, and authentication method.
-A high level outline of the required steps is as follows:
+Creating a device template is the first step in setting up IoTConnect to work with your device.
+A device template is a self-contained file that defines the message protocol, attributes (data types), commands, and authentication method.
+For this demo, a template has been created for you.
+If you were to start from scratch, the template creation screens simplify the process.
+With that, a high level outline of the required steps for device onboarding is as follows:

-    - In IoTConnect create a device template
+    - In IoTConnect create a device template (completed)
     - In IoTConnect create a virtual device based on the template
     - IoTConnect will create a device certificate & key which, when downloaded to your C33, uniquely identifies your device to IoTConnect and enables encrypted communications
     - Complete the 'arduino_secrets.h' file with information from your virtual device (along with your Wi-Fi network parameters).
     - Compile and download the demo code to the C33
+    - Observe the data exchanged on IoTConnect and your local Arduino IDE
+    - Send commands from IoTConnect to your device

 1. From the IoTConnect main screen, click on the 'Devices' icon which looks like an IC, then click on 'Device'

 ![image](https://github.com/avnet-iotconnect/iotc-arduino-pro-portenta-c33-demo/assets/49933990/256b54ad-6d40-4cab-a7b0-8d568324e7af)